Sial

-In geology, the term sial refers to the composition of the upper layer of Earth's crust, namely rocks rich in aluminium silicate minerals.
+In geology, sial is an antiquated blended term for the composition of the upper layer of Earth's crust, namely rocks rich in aluminium silicate minerals.
 It is sometimes equated with the continental crust because it is absent in the wide oceanic basins, but 'sial' is a geochemical term rather than a plate tectonic term.
 As these elements are less dense than the majority of Earth's elements, they tend to be concentrated in the upper layer of the crust.

 The uppermost layer of the crust is called the sial, consisting of silicate and aluminium (Si = silicate, Al = aluminium).
 On average, the thickness of the sial is till 25 km from the surface.
 The continents are composed mainly of lighter rock material formed from silicon and aluminium, so the sial is thick over the continents and very thin or absent on the ocean floor, especially the Pacific Ocean.
-Average density of the sial is 2.7 gm/cc.
+Average density of the sial is 2.7 g/cm3.

 Geologists often refer to the rocks in this layer as felsic, because they contain high levels of feldspar, an aluminium silicate mineral series.
 However, the sial "actually has quite a diversity of rock types, including large amounts of basaltic rocks."

 The name 'sial' was taken from the first two letters of silica and of alumina.
-The sial is often contrasted to the 'sima,' the next lower layer in Earth, which is often exposed in the ocean basins; and the nickel-iron alloy core, sometimes referred to as the 'Nife'.
+The sial is often contrasted to the 'sima' (another antiquated blended term), the next lower layer in Earth, which is rich in silica and magnesium and is often exposed in the ocean basins; and the nickel-iron alloy core, sometimes referred to as the 'Nife'.
 These geochemical divisions of Earth's interior (with these names) were first proposed by Eduard Suess in the 19th century.
 This model of the outer layers of Earth has been confirmed by petrographic, gravimetric, and seismic evidence.